wilgaboury/peep/README.md

 # peeps

-This is a dead simple library/infra for creating small short-term fully connected p2p networks.
+Dead simple library/infra for creating small short-term fully connected p2p networks.

 ## IPV6

-One of the most severe limitations it that this lib does not support ipv4 traffic.
-The main reason being that I don't want to be bothered with all the complexities of NAT traversal
+One of the most severe limitations is that this lib is ipv6 only.
+The main reason being that I don't want to be bothered with all the complexities of NAT traversal.

-## How the Protocol Works
+## How it works

-### Bootstrap Step

-There is one central bootstrapping server which is used for peer discovery.
+There is a central bootstrapping server which is used for peer discovery.
+Clients create/update a p2p session and the server stores the list of peers, identified by their (ip, port) tuple.
+Clients joining the session read the list and then connect directly to the peers.

-1. One client creates a session, and recieves a session id